Desiderio Garufo: Nocerina

 On 3 July 2012, he was signed by another third division club Nocerina.
 The club also finished as the losing side of promotion playoffs of 2012–13 L.P.
 Prime Div. season.
 Garufo was the right-back and right midfielder respectively in 4-3-3 formation in the first and second legs.

 Trapani

 On 1 July 2013, Garufo was signed by Serie B club Trapani on a free transfer.
 He wore the number 2 shirt.
 Garufo made his competitive debut for the club in Italian Cup as right-back.

 Novara

-On 1 August 2014, Garufo was signed by Lega Pro club Novara Calcio in a two-year contract.
+On 1 August 2014, Garufo was signed by Lega Pro club Novara in a two-year contract.
 After the club promoted to Serie B, Garufo wore the number 17 shirt, the traditional back luck number.
 He did not play in the opening match of 2015–16 Serie B. On 16 September he was sold back to Lega Pro, the third division of Italian football pyramid.